AkkarinForest/Haskell-Workshop/intro-2/README.md

 ## Maybe

-Up until now we haven't talked about `nil`.
+Up until now, we haven't talked about `nil`.
 That's because in Haskell it does not exist.
 This means Haskell is immune to the ["billion dollar mistakes"](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).

-`nil` is normally used to express the lack of something but unfortunaly it causes a lot of headaches.
+`nil` is normally used to express the lack of something but unfortunately, it causes a lot of headaches.

 ```ruby
 transform_first = ->(xs) {  xs[0].upcase }